HOL-Theorem-Prover/HOL/doc/next-release.md

     The AKS main theorems and proofs have been cleaned up in `AKScleanTheory`.
     For details, please refer to his [PhD thesis](http://hdl.handle.net/1885/177195).

+* The code for training tree neural networks using `mlTreeNeuralNetwork` on datasets of arithmetical and propositional formulas is located in __AI_TNN__.

+* A demonstration of the reinforcement learning algorithm `mlReinforce` on the tasks of synthesizing combinators and Diophantine equations can be found in __AI_tasks__.

 Incompatibilities:
 ------------------